mwa-templates/template-maven-pom-project/README.md

 The workflow `Build and distribute`  (see file `build-and-distribute.yaml`) simply runs a `mvn deploy` command after a push to the `develop` branch or to any `release/*` branch.
 The generated snapshot artifacts are deployed to GitHub Packages by default (see below).

 The workflow `Prepare release` (see file `prepare-release.yaml`) can only be triggered manually for the `develop` branch.
 It first creates a new branch `release/x.y`, based on the POM's current snapshot version number (`x.y-SNAPSHOT`).
-Then it increments the POM's minor version in the `develop` branch, so it ends up with `x.(y++)-SNAPSHOT`.
+Then it increments the minor version in the POM, so it ends up with `x.(y++)-SNAPSHOT` in the `develop` branch.

 The workflow `Perform release` (see file `perform-release.yaml`) can only be triggered manually for a `release/...` branch.
 It first uses the [Maven release plugin](https://maven.apache.org/maven-release/maven-release-plugin/) to actually do the release (incl. tagging).
 The generated release artifacts are deployed to GitHub Packages by default (see below).
-The patch version in the POM is also incremented, so it ends up with `x.y.(z++)-SNAPSHOT`.
-This all takes place in the current `release/...` branch.
+Then it increments the patch version in the POM, so it ends up with `x.y.(z++)-SNAPSHOT` in the current `release/...` branch.
 Additionally, this workflow can generate site documentation and deploy it to GitHub Pages (see below).

 ## First steps